SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/06-Lab.md

 # Project Setup

-Your task is to create an account system that has users with accounts and manages money transfer or withdrawal.
+Your task is to create an accounting system that has users with accounts and manages money transfers or withdrawals.

-Build the system using the code first approach and Spring Data.
+Build the system using the code-first approach and Spring Data.

 The goal is to implement the services and the repositories